Are Contact Forms Outdated?

 While some conclusions can be definitely drawn from the research, its statistical significance may not be just right.
 Three hundred and seven people will be widely considered to be too narrow a pool of respondents for the enunciation of such a general statement.
 Moreover, if you don’t know who these people are, it is even less likely that the study will be statistically significant.

 Sure, for some.
 However, the study is missing those specific vital ingredients that will allow marketers and business owners to take it to heart and incorporate it in their further decisions.

 - The specific arguments respondents gave.
 The most common one was related to a lack of trust in contact forms – which might make sense, but if an email notification is added to confirm the receipt of the form, there’s literally no reason to consider this argument any longer.

 The short answer is yes.

 The long answer is yes, but they are not the only method of contact out there (it would be a bit silly to deny that, right?).
 Whether or not you use contact forms should depend on a variety of factors, such as:

 - Your target audience

 - How organized and hygienic you want that data to be

 If you don’t care about the data you are collecting, then sure, go ahead and rely on good, ol’ email or phone.
-However, if you do care about the information you are collecting, a WordPress contact form (or a form on any other CMS) will definitely help.
+However, if you do care about the information you are collecting, a contact form will definitely help.

 Of course, we will recommend using forms for your needs – we have a pretty awesome contact form generator right here, at 123FormBuilder which can be used to create any other online forms.
-Check it out – there are so many things you can use it for, there are so many contact form template options you can use, and there are so many features you can incorporate that it will be impossible not to love it!
+Check it out – there are so many things you can use it for, there are so many contact form templates you can use, and there are so many features you can incorporate that it will be impossible not to love it!